Straight to the Point

 Can a portable charcoal grill fit in a car?

-Yes.
-However you may need to account for the space required if you have a grill with collapsible legs, a very small car, or both.
-And don't make us remind you that the grill should be 100% cool before transporting it!
+Yes, it can.
+However, you may need to account for the space required if you have a grill without collapsible legs, a very small car, or both.
+And don't make us remind you that the grill should be 100% cool before transporting it.

 Why We're the Experts

-• For this article, we put 14 portable charcoal grills through numerous tests, designed to evaluate their quality, value, and (of course) portability.
+- For this article, we put 14 portable charcoal grills through numerous tests, designed to evaluate their quality, performance, value, and (of course) portability.